About Sapira Mattress

 Who Makes the Sapira Mattress?

-Sapira Mattress is a sister company to Leesa Sleep, based out of Virginia Beach, VA, who had an “A” BBB rating at the time of our research, based on one closed complaint (as of 11/1516).
+Sapira Mattress is a sister company to Leesa Sleep, based out of Virginia Beach, VA, who had an A+ BBB rating.

 This appeared to reference issues with a refund, although the company responded quickly in an effort to rectify the situation.